kamilfranek/kamilfranek.github.io/_posts/2017-11-24-where-do-your-czech-customers-live.md

 | > 1 250      | 1 172 |18.7%  | 8 470 963  | 80%  |
 | ALL           | 6 257 |100.0% |10 578 757  | 100% |

+Pareto principle works and roughly 80% of the population lives in 20% of top cities.

 <figure>
     <a href="/assets/images/map_cr_cities_bubbles.png"><img src="/assets/images/map_cr_cities_bubbles.png"></a>
     <figcaption></figcaption>
 </figure>

 ## Population Density By City
 On the next map, you see the same data in terms of population density.
 It is not surprising that the biggest cities are very densely populated but you can find also some other medium-sized cities with a high-density population.
-Prague is the most densely populated city in Czechia (2.6k inhabitants per km<sup>2</sup>) followed by Havířov (2.3k) which is 12th biggest city.
+Prague is the most densely populated city in Czechia (2.6k inhabitants per km<sup>2</sup>) followed by Havířov (2.3k) which is the 12th biggest city.

 Moravia and North-South border with Germany are quite dense areas.
 On the other hand south of the Czech Republic below Prague is populated relatively sparsely, except few big cities.

-You can also clearly see, that top 4 biggest cities (Praha, Brno, Ostrava, Plzen) are surrounded by smaller sattelite-cities.
+You can also clearly see, that top 4 biggest cities (Praha, Brno, Ostrava, Plzen) are surrounded by smaller satellite-cities.